Office of Special Education and Rehabilitative Services, Department of Education.

 You can contact ED Pubs at its Web site, also: www.EDPubs.gov or at its email address: email@example.com.

-If you request an application package from ED Pubs, be sure to identify this program as follows: CFDA number 84.133E-5.
+If you request an application from ED Pubs, be sure to identify this competition as follows: CFDA number 84.133B-1.

 Individuals with disabilities can obtain a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the person or team listed under Accessible Format in section VIII of this notice.